jiaoshuntian/ivory-operator/docs/content/tutorial/resize-cluster.md

 IVYO lets you adjust CPU and memory within the `resources` sections of the `ivoryclusters.ivory-operator.ivorysql.org` custom resource.
 These include:

-- `spec.instances.resources` section, which sets the resource values for the IvorySQL container, as well as any init containers in the associated pod and containers created by the `pgDataVolume` and `pgWALVolume` [data migration jobs]({{< relref "guides/data-migration.md" >}}).
+- `spec.instances.resources` section, which sets the resource values for the IvorySQL container, as well as any init containers in the associated pod and containers created by the `pgDataVolume` and `pgWALVolume` data migration jobs.
 - `spec.instances.sidecars.replicaCertCopy.resources` section, which sets the resources for the `replica-cert-copy` sidecar container.
-- `spec.monitoring.pgmonitor.exporter.resources` section, which sets the resources for the `exporter` sidecar container.
-- `spec.backups.pgbackrest.repoHost.resources` section, which sets the resources for the pgBackRest repo host container, as well as any init containers in the associated pod and containers created by the `pgBackRestVolume` [data migration job]({{< relref "guides/data-migration.md" >}}).
+- `spec.backups.pgbackrest.repoHost.resources` section, which sets the resources for the pgBackRest repo host container, as well as any init containers in the associated pod and containers created by the `pgBackRestVolume` data migration job.
 - `spec.backups.pgbackrest.sidecars.pgbackrest.resources` section, which sets the resources for the `pgbackrest` sidecar container.
 - `spec.backups.pgbackrest.sidecars.pgbackrestConfig.resources` section, which sets the resources for the `pgbackrest-config` sidecar container.
 - `spec.backups.pgbackrest.jobs.resources` section, which sets the resources for any pgBackRest backup job.
 - `spec.backups.pgbackrest.restore.resources` section, which sets the resources for manual pgBackRest restore jobs.
 - `spec.dataSource.ivorycluster.resources` section, which sets the resources for pgBackRest restore jobs created during the [cloning]({{< relref "./disaster-recovery.md" >}}) process.
-- `spec.proxy.pgBouncer.resources` section, which sets the resources for the `pgbouncer` container.
-- `spec.proxy.pgBouncer.sidecars.pgbouncerConfig.resources` section, which sets the resources for the `pgbouncer-config` sidecar container.

 The layout of these `resources` sections should be familiar: they follow the same pattern as the standard Kubernetes structure for setting [container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 Note that these settings also allow for the configuration of [QoS classes](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).